-We have audited the accompanying financial statements of Prizmah: Center for Jewish Day Schools, Inc. (a New York corporation, not for profit), which comprise the statement of financial position as of June 30, 2017, and the related statements of activities and changes in net assets, cash flows and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Prizmah: Center for Jewish Day Schools, Inc. (a New York corporation, not for profit), which comprise the statements of financial position as of June 30, 2018 and 2017, and the related statements of activities and changes in net assets, cash flows and functional expenses for the years then ended, and the related notes to the financial statements.